What is a Bento Grid?

 A Bento Grid is a layout system that divides content into distinct, modular sections, similar to how a bento box divides food into compartments.

-Examples of Bento Grid Usage
+Examples of Bento Grid Layouts by Use Case

 Portfolios